-Most (75%) cases of transient global amnesia occur in people aged 50 to 70; and this disorder rarely occurs in patients < 40.
+Most (75%) cases of transient global amnesia occur in people aged 50 to 70; this disorder rarely occurs in people < 40.

 A distinct benign form of transient global amnesia can follow excessive alcohol ingestion, moderately large sedative doses of barbiturates, use of several illicit drugs, or sometimes relatively small doses of benzodiazepines (especially midazolam and triazolam).

 Events that can trigger transient global amnesia include